vseryakov/backendjs/README.md

 by prefix or exactly by icon type.
 For example album id can be prefixed first, then sequential con number like album1:icon1, album1:icon2.... then retrieving all icons for an album would be only query with album1: prefix.

 The is implemented by the `icons` module from the core.
-To enable this functionality specify `-allow-modules=icons`.
+To enable this functionality specify `-allow-modules=bk_icons`.

 - `/icon/get`